Lucy M. Taggart: Death and legacy

 Taggart died in Indianapolis on October 9, 1960.
 Her remains are interred near her parents and other members of the family at Crown Hill Cemetery in Indianapolis., Her substantial estate was distributed among her family members.

 Taggart lived much of her life in the public spotlight as the daughter of a successful hotelier, Indiana's Democratic political boss, mayor of Indianapolis, and U.S. Senator.
 Remembered for her "style, grace, wit, and talent," Taggart's many friends and associates included leading artists, authors, and politicians.
 She was also recognized as a talented and versatile artist in oils, pastels, and watercolors during an artistic career that spanned the first three decades of the twentieth century.
-A colleague described Taggart as "much to modest about her own work."
+A colleague described Taggart as "much too modest about her own work."
 She was especially known for her portraiture, but Taggart also painted landscapes and still life scenes and created sculptures.
 As historian Mary Burnet explained, Taggart's portraits depicted her subjects "with a subtle grace, and a wealth of radiant color peculiarly rich in quality."
 Taggart's artwork is included in private collections and represented in the collections of the Indianapolis Museum of Art.